 Airplane and Airport Hygiene

 COVID 19 also causes governments and private companies to take hygiene more seriously in the contact zones.
-Many countries initiate disinfection activities in their airports to prevent virus from travelling internationally.
-Airplanes are also one of the most dangerous spaces where virus can be spread within individuals.
-Many international travellers in close contact for hours may contract COVID 19 easily.
-Thus, private air travelling firms and companies frequently disinfect their airplanes to prevent the spread.
+Aviation hygiene is more important than ever.
+Many countries initiate disinfection activities in their airports to prevent the virus from traveling internationally.
+Airplanes are also one of the most dangerous spaces where viruses can be spread within individuals.
+Many international travelers in close contact for hours may contract COVID 19 easily.
+Thus, private air traveling firms and companies frequently disinfect their airplanes to prevent the spread.